When Drinking Starts to Feel Like a Problem

 It doesn’t always start as a problem.

-For many people, drinking is a way to switch off, take the edge off stress, or get through the day.
+For many people, drinking alcohol is a way to switch off, take the edge off stress, or get through the day.

 Over time though, it can shift.
 What once felt like a choice can start to feel like something you rely on… or even something that’s hard to control.
+Alcohol can be a great servant, but an awful master.

 You might recognise things like: